duarteocarmo/duarteocarmo.com/content/posts/66-how-I-host-my-projects.md

 style="max-width:100%;border-radius: 2px">
 </center>

 There are a lot of things I love about Coolify.
-It also scans my GitHub repos and automatically redeploys when I push any change.
-It also sends me notifications when something gets deployed, with direct links anything that possibly went wrong.
+It scans my GitHub repos and redeploys when needed via webhooks.
+It also sends me Telegram notifications when something gets updated to a new version.
+Finally, it also provides a wide range of other applications you can deploy (Databases, S3-compatible storages, and a [wide range](https://coolify.io/docs/resources/services/index) of other services).

 Don't get me wrong - I love the Cloud.
-But essentially, the cloud is just someone else’s computer.
+But essentially, the Cloud is just someone else’s computer.
 So why shouldn’t it be my computer?
-Additionally, my self-hosting everything, I can pay a fixed price for my hardware, and _not_ for the number of applications that run on it.
-And even though I did like my little _hacked-together_ setup, I love being able to use, AND [contribute](https://github.com/coollabsio/coolify/pull/2028) to a promising open source project.
+Self-hosting everything means I can pay a fixed price for my hardware, and _not_ for the number of applications that run on it.
+And even though I did like my little _hacked-together_ setup, I love being able to use, AND [contribute](https://github.com/coollabsio/coolify/pull/2028) to a promising open source project!

 There's something incredible about what a [1-man team](https://github.com/andrasbacsai) can accomplish with the support of the open source community.